King of Swords tarot card meaning

 But you couldn't say that the King of Swords is well-known for his emotional qualities.
 He looks cold and he is cold in his private life.
 This does not mean, however, that he is incapable of loving, rather that his attachment will be indicated through the financial stability that he can offer than by other marks of affection.
 The King of Swords is a conservative and will protect his family at all costs.

-Interpretation of The King of Swords reversed
+King of Swords reversed

 It's sometimes better not to cross the path of the King of Swords reversed.
 This draw is usually associated with a person who is particularly sure of their strength; completely self-centered and preoccupied with their objectives which have, over time, become obsessions.
 They won't hesitate to use their persuasive force to achieve their ends; a manipulation that could be characterized as despotism.
 They have no problem breaking some moral barriers.